Gamer2020/PokemonGameEditor/README.md

 Windows RT: Have Jailbreak installed that allows unsigned programs.

-Linux: Run with "Wine Windows Program Loader" and let it install the Mono runtime.
+Linux: Run with "Wine Windows Program Loader" and let it install the Mono runtime. *The program has not been tested under linux in a long time.
+Let me know if something doesn't work under Linux.*

 Other operating systems may work if mono works on them.